cwi-dis/igor/doc/programs.rst

 igorCA actions
 ^^^^^^^^^^^^^^

-``initialize``
+``initialize``	*root-issuer* *intermediate-issuer*
-	create CA infrastructure, root key and certificate and intermediate key and certificate.
+	Create CA infrastructure, root key and certificate and intermediate key and certificate.

+	The *root-issuer* argument is the name of this Certificate Authority, according to the X.509 standard.
+	See <https://tools.ietf.org/rfc/rfc5280.txt> section 4.1.2.4 for exact details of the fields allowed, but some fields are required: *C* for country name, *ST* for state and *O* for organization.
+Adding *CN* for common name is probably a good idea, this will allow people on the local network to recognize the certificate issuer.

+	The fields are introduced by slashes, so the following is an example of what you could use as *root-issuer* after replacing the various fields with the correct values for your situation:

+	``'/CN=root.ca.igor.local/C=NL/ST=Netherlands/O=Jack Jansen'``

+	The *intermediate-issuer* is the same, but for the intermediate certificate. ``CN=intermediate.ca.igor.local`` is suggested.

 ``getRoot``
 	Returns the signing certificate chain (for installation in browser or operating system).
 ``status``